-Step five is the most labor intensive part of the install, because not only do you have to continually repeat it over and over again for each panel, you’ve got the variables of weather, roof pitch, location of array, and height of building to contend with.
+Step five is the most labor-intensive part of the install, because not only do you have to continually repeat it over and over again for each panel, you’ve got the variables of weather, roof pitch, location of the array, and height of building to contend with.

 Now that I’ve reminded you how to do something you already know how to do, let me paint an entirely different picture with the use of one “simple tool.”